AditiKulkarni9/sql-editor/README.md

 #  SQL Query Executor

 This is a fully frontend-based SQL Query Executor built as part of the **Atlan Frontend Assignment**.
-It allows users to run and interact with SQL queries through a intuitively designed web interface.
+It allows users to run and interact with SQL queries through a intuitively designed web interface on a Desktop.
 The project uses **React + Vite**, and the embedded editor is powered by [**CodeMirror 6**](https://codemirror.net/6/).

 > **Live Site**: [https://sql-editor-aditi.pages.dev/](https://sql-editor-aditi.pages.dev/)